EarthAsylum/eacsoftwareregistry-software-taxonomy/readme.md

 **{eac}SoftwareRegistry Software Taxonomy** is an extension plugin to [{eac}SoftwareRegistry Software Registration Server](https://swregistry.earthasylum.com/software-registration-server/).

-Now with plugin hosting on Github to provide complete, automated plugin updates in WordPress.
+Now with plugin hosting on Github to provide complete, automated plugin information and updates in WordPress.

 **{eac}SoftwareRegistry Software Taxonomy** is a simple plugin extension that allows you to set and override {eac}SoftwareRegistry options for specific software products.
 It both defines the software product as well as the server parameters used when that product is registered via the software registration application program interface.